raphaellueckl/inschpektor/readme.md

 ### Features/Improves on the roadmap

-- Export database to not always re-setup after update
 - Support for multiple nodes
 - Unit tests
 - Mock data
 - Try to get rid of the --unsafe-perm flag
 - Notifications
-- Fix manage-neighbor mobile table
+- Improve mobile layout
 - Proper error component routing
-- Improve further for mobile (currently desktop has prio)

-### Bugs
+### Known Bugs

 - When you are entering a nickname for a node, it can vanish because the regular "getNeighbors"-call resets the list (including what you already typed).
+This is currently by design.

 -------